top of page

 Star Kashman Media page image icon, Star Kashman in the News

-The Growing Issue of Copyright Infringement in AI and the Need for Clearer Guidelines
+The Growing Issue of Copyright Infringement in AI

 According to Star Kashman, a cybersecurity and privacy lawyer, managing copyright concerns in AI requires a proactive approach.
 This includes implementing copyright management and compliance strategies to ensure that AI technologies are used ethically and legally, providing businesses with the necessary protection.